Find schools that offer these popular programs

 Career and Economic Projections

-The job outlook for cardiac technicians is very favorable, with the U.S. Bureau of Labor Statistics (BLS) predicting growth of 22% between 2014 and 2024, which is faster than average.
-The BLS noted that the median annual salary earned by cardiovascular technologists and technicians was $54,880 in 2015.
+The job outlook for cardiac technicians is very favorable, with the U.S. Bureau of Labor Statistics (BLS) predicting growth of 10% between 2016 and 2026.
+The BLS noted that the median annual salary earned by cardiovascular technologists and technicians was $55,270 in 2017.

 Alternate Career Options